Kansas Archeology Training Program Field School -- June 2-17, 2016

 Registration forms submitted/postmarked by May 2 qualify for a participation fee of $20 for KAA and KHF members and $80 for nonmembers.
 After May 2, the participation fee increases to $30 for members and $90 for nonmembers.

 Although field and laboratory activities continue without stopping for the 16-day period, volunteers may participate for a single day or the entire time.
 Participants must be at least 10 years of age, and those younger than 14 must plan to work with a parent or other sponsoring adult at all times.
 A legally responsible adult must accompany participants between 14 and 18 years of age.

-The KSHS and KAA do not discriminate on the basis of disability in admission to, access to, or operation of their programs; please make prior arrangements to accommodate individuals with disabilities or special needs with the KSHS public archeologist at 785-272-8681, ext.
-266.
+The KSHS and the KAA do not discriminate on the basis of disability in admission to, access to, or operation of their programs.
+The KSHS requests prior notification to accommodate individuals with disabilities or special needs.
+To make special arrangements, contact Virginia Wulfkuhle at 785-272-8681, extension 266.